Jonas1312/knowledge-base/base/science-tech-maths/programming/dev-tools/docker/docker.md

 This is a 2 stage build as you can see separated by the FROM steps written in the Dockerfile.

 - Stage 1 install the system dependencies required for us to install our pip dependencies.
 We use the --prefix option to define a unique path where we want pip to install the packages into.
-- Stage 2 starts from a brand new alpine image and instead of installing any system dependencis, we use the COPY command to copy the pip packages installed in /install from our first builder image, into our newly created image.
+- Stage 2 starts from a brand new alpine image and instead of installing any system dependencies, we use the COPY command to copy the pip packages installed in /install from our first builder image, into our newly created image.

 ## Build the image